BARGHEST-ngo/MESH/README.md

 - Supports kill-switch capabilities to block a device’s other network traffic while the forensics link remains active.
 - Enables rapid creation, isolation, and teardown of remote investigation nodes.

-## Encryption, P2P & Censorship resistance.
+## Encryption, P2P & censorship resistance.

 MESH uses a self-hostable control plane to coordinate the sharing of WireGuard keys between nodes letting you establish direct peer-to-peer connections whenever possible.
 Each node attempts NAT traversal using UDP hole punching and STUN-like techniques so two peers can exchange encrypted WireGuard packets directly.
 When hole punching succeeds, traffic is fully peer-to-peer and end-to-end encrypted between the two endpoints.